Eug-M/Mehlen_LapNet/README.md

-## Sub-project 2: single-cell RNA-Seq data from external studies
+## Sub-project 2: bulk & single-cell RNA-Seq data from external studies

 The files look into the data from two studies on the effect of Daraxonrasib (or RMC-6236, KRAS inhibitor), on the gene expression of human or mouse cancerous samples treated by Daraxonrasib.